bschauerte/opencv_matlab/README.md

 ## 1. GENERAL

   opencv_matlab is a simple C++ template library that provides routines to convert between Matlab's and OpenCV's primary image representatations.

+  This way it is possible to easily call OpenCV functions from C++-.mex-code as well as to use C++ routines developed for Matlab in projects that primarily use OpenCV.

+  Naturally, converting images takes time and it's consequently not the best solution for code with strong time constraints, but it's often more than good enough for prototyping and/or demonstrators.
+And, most importantly, you don't have to rewrite/reimplement code, thus saving hours of time.

+  I have used the code in several projects and if you want to cite something (yay!), then [1] might be most appropriate.

+  [1] B. Schauerte, B. Kühn, K. Kroschel, R. Stiefelhagen, "Multimodal
+      Saliency-based Attention for Object-based Scene Analysis".
+In Proc.
+24th International Conference on Intelligent Robots and Systems (IROS), IEEE/RSJ, San Francisco, CA, USA, September 25-30, 2011.

 ## 2. INSTALLATION